quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/preparation.md

 Before we dive in to the actual development, we need to do some preparation work.

 ## 1. Add Quasar Electron Mode
 In order to develop/build a Quasar Electron app, we need to add the Electron mode to our Quasar project.
-What this does is that it yarn/npm installs some Electron packages and creates `/src-electron` folder.
+What this does is that it yarn installs some Electron packages and creates `/src-electron` folder.
 ```bash
 $ quasar mode add electron
 ```